-Sculpture subject was 1st Black college president
+Sculpture subject was 1st black college president

 “I sometimes find myself talking to my model or asking permission if I can try something, trying to really, really connect,” he said.

-Steve Costello, who originated the local sculpture trail and led the effort to create individual pieces, said the committee working on the sculptures didn’t choose Burnett because he was a black artist.
+Steve Costello, who originated the local sculpture trail and led the effort to create individual pieces, said the committee working on the pieces chose Burnett because of the samples of his work and the proposal he submitted.

 “I think it was really wonderful that we found Mark, frankly.
-In talking with him and reading his proposal, really clear that he felt really close to the subject matter and that he would really put himself into the work in a really deep and meaningful way.
+In talking with him and reading his proposal, (it was) really clear that he felt really close to the subject matter, and that he would really put himself into the work in a really deep and meaningful way.
 His skills are really what won the commission,” Costello said.

 Burnett said the Freeman design is the biggest, but not the first, work of his sculpting career.